nicklockwood/Consumer/README.md

 ])
 ```

 **Note:** You must be careful when using references like this, not just to ensure that the named consumer actually exists, but that it is included in a non-reference form somewhere in your root consumer (the one which you actually try to match against the input).

-In this case, `json` *is* the root consumer, so we know it exists, but what if we had defined the reference the other way around:
+In this case, `json` *is* the root consumer, so we know it exists.
+But what if we had defined the reference the other way around?

 ```swift
 let json: Consumer<String> = .any([null, bool, number, string, object, .reference("array")])